flisanp/ms2-barcelona-guide/README.md

 # Features

-**Header** - A fixed header that exists on every page to make it easy accessible at all time.
-The logo is located to the left and by clicking it the user returns to the home page.
-The navigation menu is located to the right for the user to easy navigate through the different pages.

 **Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has an hover effect so when the user hovers over the different pages the text changes color.
 The same color is used to show which page the user is currently on.

 **Home** - The home page features a hero image with the text "Barcelona, city guide" and four call to action buttons that guides the user to the different categories on the map.
 The image shows a picture over Parc Güell that is one of the main attractions to visit when you’re in Barcelona.

 **Contact** - The contact page features a form where the user can enter their name, email address and a message.
-The page also features another photo of the ceramist.

-**Footer** - A fixed footer that exists on every page.
+**Footer** - Exists on every page.
 Located in the center of the footer are four social media icons.
 The links have the same hover effects as the navbar and changes color when hovering over them.

 #### Features Left To Implement